HTTPArchive/almanac.httparchive.org/src/content/en/2020/http2.md

 featured_stat_2: 31.7%
 featured_stat_label_2: CDN Requests with incorrect HTTP/2 prioritiztion
 featured_stat_3: 80%
-featured_stat_label_3: pages served over HTTP/2 if a CDN is used
+featured_stat_label_3: pages served over HTTP/2 if a CDN is used, 30% if CDN not used
 unedited: true
 ---